 My girlfriend refused to contact the police because she believed the rape was not provable.
 Unfortunately, her refusal to do this made me even more suspicious.

-My girlfriend and I eventually gained some measure closure about the rape and continued our relationship.
+My girlfriend and I eventually gained some measure of closure about the rape and continued our relationship.
 But I never came to fully trust her story, which ate at me, so we eventually parted ways.
 It may have been true, but I couldn’t come to terms with it.
-The rape counselor had told me early on that because trust rapes are so complicated, many relationships do not survive.
+The rape counselor told me early on that because trust rapes are so complicated, many relationships do not survive.

 Painful to Write

 These memories were extremely painful to recall and write about.
 I felt compelled to share my story to help those who may be dealing with a similar situation right now.
 It is also my hope that my story will guide people away from dangerous situations and dangerous relationships.

 We learn from each other.
 Our core purpose in life is to support each other.
 Have the courage to share your story as it might help someone who is in excruciating emotional pain at this moment.